Many would quickly disregard binoculars and opt for a telescope as if it’s the only astronomical optic worth owning.

-Refractors use glass lenses and reflectors use mirrors.
+Refractors use glass lenses versus reflectors which use mirrors.
 Some other types of telescopes like catadioptric telescopes use both lenses and mirrors.
 Each offers a different optical path that provides benefits and drawbacks for astronomical viewing and imaging.

 Telescopes are excellent at magnifying a view to acquire visibility on astronomical objects such as the moon, planets, stars, galaxies, nebulae, and more.
 The dimensions of essential optical components in a telescope largely determines what field of astronomy that telescope excels in.